gfx-rs/rspirv/rspirv/README.md

 * The whole [SPIR-V grammar][doc-grammar] (instruction layouts and their operands)
 * A [data representation][doc-mr] of SPIR-V modules and its loader and builder
+* A structured representation of SPIR-V modules (under developing)
 * SPIR-V [binary][doc-binary] module decoding and parsing functionalities

 This crate defines a common SPIR-V [data representation][doc-mr] (MR) as the